Who I Am

 As a Psychotherapist

-I’m a trauma-informed psychotherapist at The Luminous Mind, a mental health clinic in Minnesota, USA.
+I'm a trauma-informed psychotherapist at a mental health clinic in Minnesota, USA.
 I specialize in working with adults navigating trauma, grief, identity, life transitions, and the impacts of oppression, marginalization, and intergenerational harm.
-My approach is collaborative and deeply relational, honoring each client’s lived experience and inner wisdom.
+My approach is collaborative and deeply relational, honoring each client's lived experience and inner wisdom.
 I integrate Art Therapy, EMDR, Anchored Relational Therapy, mindfulness, and somatic practices to create a personalized path to healing.
-For those seeking spiritually integrated care, I offer support grounded in Islamic psychology and aligned with each person’s unique values, whether rooted in faith or spiritual exploration.
+For those seeking spiritually integrated care, I offer support grounded in Islamic psychology and aligned with each person's unique values, whether rooted in faith or spiritual exploration.
 At the heart of my work is a belief in the power of presence, curiosity, and compassion.
+I see therapy as a shared space for meaning-making a place to gently reconnect with the self.

 As a Supervisor